HaywardMorihara/2021FebGameJam/README.md

 - Improve Level Menu
 - Have a "Best Time"
 - Make your own level
 - There are still bugs with the walker not completing the path sometimes.
-Unable to reproduce reliably
+Unable to reproduce reliably.
+For instance, if you start level 11 w/o placing any blocks, he takes a weird path

 ## Development
 - A little documentation on instancing/scene/shared properties: [https://www.reddit.com/r/godot/comments/drc82n/gdscript_instance_unique_material/](https://www.reddit.com/r/godot/comments/drc82n/gdscript_instance_unique_material/)